Payada: History

 The work of Bartolomé Hidalgo (born in Montevideo in 1788) is considered a precedent of this form of art in the Río de la Plata.
 Hidalgo is regarded as the first gaucho poet.
 His birthdate, August 24, was established as the "Day of the Payador" in Uruguay.

 In Argentina, July 23 was established as the "Day of the Payador" in commemoration of the famous payada where Juan de Nava and Gabino Ezeiza contended.
 This payada was held in Paysandú in 1884, and Ezeiza was proclaimed the winner with the improvisation of his famous Saludo a Paysandú.
 A recording of this song is the only existing record of Ezeiza's voice.

 The first registered payador was Simón Méndez (nicknamed Guasquita), a soldier who fought in the British invasions of the River Plate.
 Both in Argentina and Uruguay, the payada is considered part of the "gauchesca" culture.
-Santos Vega (to whom writer Rafael Obligado dedicated his most famous poem) is considered "the" payador par excellence, with successors such as Gabino Ezeiza, José Betinoti, Carlos Molina, Abel Soria, Julio Gallego, Gabino Sosa Benítez, Cayetano Daglio, among others.
+Santos Vega (to whom writer Rafael Obligado dedicated his most famous poem) is considered "the" payador par excellence, with successors such as Gabino Ezeiza, José Betinotti, Carlos Molina, Abel Soria, Julio Gallego, Gabino Sosa Benítez, Cayetano Daglio, among others.

 The payada has also been parodied by the comedy-musical group Les Luthiers in their Payada de la vaca.

 The work of Bartolomé Hidalgo, born in Montevideo in 1788, who is considered the first gaucho poet, can be found as an antecedent to the appearance of this art in the Río de la Plata.
 The date of his birth (August 24) was established by law as "Payador's Day" in Uruguay.

 The payada can be traced back to the troubadour traditions of southern Spain, which settlers then brought the music tradition to Latin America.
 When it reached Argentina, its development was greatly influenced by Afro-Argentines in the late 19th century.
 During this time, Argentina's government were trying to "whiten" the country by encouraging European migration and marginalizing the black community.
 Black payadores like Gabino Ezeiza used their music to fight against the discrimination and they sought recognitionfor Afro-Argentines' deep historical contributions.
 Even though the government were able erase most of Afro-Argentine presence, there are still people in the Americas who practice the music traditions that originated from Afro-Argentines and African ancestry.